 1 Drawing the world’s attention to stories and events that affect free expression through our website, online publications and special reports.
 See how on our homepage.

 2 Acting together through IFEX advocacy coalitions, working groups, joint statements, petitions and more to bring about change.
-See how in Action Central.
+See how on our Take Action! page.

 3 Strengthening free expression advocacy groups through conferences, workshops, resource materials and more.
 See how in Our Network and Campaign Toolkit sections.

 The IFEX network has saved lives, pressured governments to abandon oppressive laws, and provided support and connections so that isolated individuals and groups can join and advocate for free expression.

 IFEX members work at the local, national, regional and international level, spanning 60 countries, with more than two thirds based in the Global South, and each with their areas of expertise.